rawphp/RawRouter/README.md

 - Added `loadView()` method to Controller which can load html templates
 - Added LEController that extends Controller and provides languages features.
 It can load different language translations required for use in html templates.
 - Updated to work with the latest rawphp/rawbase package.
+- Added `init()` methods to both Controllers to ensure that the controller gets initialised properly.

 #### 17-09-2014
 - Updated to work with the latest rawphp/rawbase package.